Insulated Jackets – Patagonia Stretch Nano Storm vs Nano Air

 Bottom Line

 The Patagonia Stretch Nano Storm is ideal for throwing on over your uphill layers during transitions and breaks.
 In fact, on many days it’s your shell and your puffy in one package, especially in cold weather.
-Meaning, you could leave your shell behind.
+Meaning you could leave your shell behind.
 On the other hand, the regular Nano Air jackets are great insulation layers, but need to be combined with a shell for full wind/waterproof type protection.

 Compared to the Nano Air Hoodie, the Patagonia Stretch Nano Storm is not as breathable.
 But it is still more breathable than most insulated jackets.
 Patagonia added pit-zips to the Stretch Nano Storm to help with breathability and the jacket breathes quite well for a waterproof-breathable and insulated shell.
 It’s a solid choice for skiers in drier and colder climates, where there are days when you need an insulated layer on the uptrack or are looking to streamline your packing list.